kumaratul60/design-patterns/Web-Design/web-works.md

 ---

-## 31. Web Architecture Concepts for Advanced Readers
+## 31. Web Architecture Deep Dive

-**Advanced Note:** This section bridges the technical pipeline with high-level web architectures, catering to architects and engineers designing scalable systems.
+**Note:** This section bridges the technical pipeline with high-level web architectures, catering to architects and engineers designing scalable systems.

 ### 31.1 Client-Server Architecture